k2view-academy/K2View-Academy/articles/31_external_resources/01_external_jars.md

 ### Overview

-Fabric enables Java JAR libraries usage within Fabric functions.
+Fabric enables Java JAR libraries usage within Fabric objects (for example functions, WSs).
 This powerful capability can be useful for expediting project timelines, using 3<sup>rd</sup> party code which already fulfil some required task, such as special calculations or mapping.
 Using such JAR libraries save the time of self-coding and testing cycles.
 In some other cases, customers might ask to use their libraries (e.g. security or connectivity) within Fabric code.

 In this article we will go thru and explain: